racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/PyappDebug.md

     Workflowengine started

-## Debugging the Application Server
+## Debugging in the Application Server

 Similar to debugging the workflow engine, you can also debug the [PyLabs Application Server][appserver].
 Therefore run the application server in debug mode: